 To discover the real Cuba, make your way to Vinales.
 Explore the tobacco plantations, smoke fat Cohiba and sip rum all the while sitting on a porch of a Cuban casa.
 Pure bliss.

-Trinidad, out of all the must see places in Cuba, should be included in your Cuban Itinerary.
-It’s literally an outdoor museum, overflowing with colour, music and sunshine.
+Trinidad, out of all the must-see places in Cuba, should be included in your Cuban Itinerary.
+It’s literally an outdoor museum, filled with colour, music, and sunshine.
 A truly stunning place to visit.
 Imagine beautiful cobbled streets, salsa moves and balmy evenings.
 In our humble opinion, this city is built on romance!

-A little away from the whimsical Trinidad, you will find yourselves in classic Cienfuegos.
+A little away from Trinidad, you will find yourselves in classic Cienfuegos.
 This absolutely stunning French settlement will blow your mind.
 It is anything but typical Cuba and this is exactly why you should include it into your Cuba Itinerary.
-For ultimate experience, stay in Punta Gorda, the upper-class neighbourhood.
+For the ultimate experience, stay in Punta Gorda, the upper-class neighbourhood.

 Finally, your visit to Cuba will not be complete without visiting the coastline.
-Our poor experience of Varadero led us to excluding it from this Cuba Itinerary.
+Our poor experience of Varadero led us to exclude it from this Cuba Itinerary.
 In our opinion, Cayo Guillermo represents a much better value.
 If we had not made the effort to travel all the way to the Atlantic Ocean, we wouldn’t have known what a gem we nearly missed.

 We promise to be understanding should you decide to completely ignore this Cuba Itinerary and spend your entire time in Havana.
 The city is picture-perfect, overflowing with music, rum, and beautiful people.